 He claimed to be the Judge of the World.

-Another extraordinary indirect claim is that He would one day judge the world (Matthew 25:31-32).
-He said He would return and “sit on His throne in heavenly glory” (vs.31).
-All the nations would be gathered before Him.
-He would pass judgment on them.
-Some would receive an inheritance prepared for them since the creation of the world and eternal life, but others would suffer the punishment of being separated from Him forever.
+Another extraordinary indirect claim is that He would one day judge the world (Matthew 25:31-32), and “sit on His throne in heavenly glory" (v.
+31), and all the nations would be gathered before Him.
+He would pass judgment on them, and some would receive an inheritance and eternal life prepared for them since the creation of the world, but others would suffer the punishment of being separated from Him forever.